A Semi-Technical Peak in Ladakh

 Distance: 15 kms

-Time Taken: 8 hours trek + 3 hour drive
+Duration: 8 hours trek + 3 hours drive

 The thing about Kang Yatse is that all the days on this trek are long, as is today.
 Today we take a different route down to Leh, through Kongmaru La pass which lies at an altitude of 5,236M.
 We start early since there is a lot of ground to cover before we reach the road head from where we will get our drive to Leh.
 The morning is spent in wrapping up our campsite and heading back down.
 The route till Nimaling is the same we took to climb up.
 From Nimaling, we start to climb the mountain on the opposite side.
 The sun blushes all shades of red, from pastel to a bright orange as the clouds run amuck in all directions.
 The sunlight makes the snow on the peaks shine like wildfire adding to the drama of the landscape.
 At Nimaling, the river flows urgently from the meadows towards the mountains as the many animals, in their morning glory, romance the land below.
 There are no dangerous patches on this day but the distance and the dry terrain make it a rough undertaking.